 I have read this book myself.
 Usually I get most of my books from the library because I’m

-Once you have a great band name, you need an equally great logo design.
-Click Here to get started.
+Once you have a great band name, you need to

 How did your band choose its name?
 Leave a comment and tell us your story.